Space Station Bedtime Stories

 Zoe wished that books would never lose their pages in zero gravity.

 Tinker recorded their heartbeats and beamed them down as a quiet drumbeat of comfort to anyone still awake.
+If you had very good ears, and you stood outside at just the right moment, you might have heard it.
+Probably not.
+But maybe.

-She whispered, “See you tomorrow, Earth,” and closed her eyes.
+She closed her eyes.

-Cities lit up like scattered diamonds on a velvet cloth, and soon the only sounds were the soft whir of fans and the occasional gentle clink of equipment secured for the night.
+Outside, the station continued its circle, a silver guardian orbiting the sleeping world.
+Cities lit up below like scattered diamonds on dark velvet.
+The only sounds were the soft whir of fans and the occasional clink of equipment settling for the night.

 Leo dreamed of peas dancing in a pot of bubbling starlight.

 Tinker dreamed of electric sheep jumping over lunar craters.
+It did not know why.
+It was a robot.
+But the dream came anyway.

 Somewhere over the Sahara, a caravan driver made a wish on the bright dot gliding overhead.